DIPlib/diplib/doc/src/image.md

-The first two forms are again available through the `dip::Image::At` method, the third one through the `dip::Image::AtIndices` method (since the input argument would not be distinguiseable from indexing a single pixel through its coordinates).
+The first two forms are again available through the `dip::Image::At` method, the third one through the `dip::Image::AtIndices` method (since the input argument would not be distinguishable from indexing a single pixel through its coordinates).
 As with regular indexing, the returned object is a `dip::Image::View`, which can be assigned to to change the referenced pixels.
 But as opposed to regular indexing, when cast back to a `%dip::Image`, the operation results in a 1D image with a copy of the sample